Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   https://github.com/Panduza/panduza-adapters-sdk.git
 ```

-Then choose the last workflow and download the .uf2 and program the PICO.
+the **pza-pico-modbus-dio.uf2** is available in the release section.

 # Panduza client